 She was like the few others who were lucky to have been delivered, and so unlike the many that were still waiting in the dark worlds between worlds.

 She looked back at the brothers, and found two young men, nearing their thirties, with golden hair that sparkled in the morning light.
 They would have picked up girls easily: their accents were softly British, with the tone of boys educated in private schools who knew how to roam the high streets with their silks and soft Egyptian cotton.
 Their faces were almost alike, both angular with just a touch of boyish softness where their jawlines met their chins.
-They both had clear bluish-greenish eyes, the kind that would appear truly gentle when they were gentle, and truly icy when they spoke from the depths of rage.
+They both had clear bluish-greenish eyes, the kind that would soften when they were gentle, or harden into ice when they spoke from the depths of rage.

 Bradley went first.